timokoenig/AsyncTestHelper/README.md

 # AsyncTestHelper
-The AsyncTestHelper helps you with executing asynchronous requests on after another within your unit tests.
+The AsyncTestHelper helps you with executing asynchronous requests one after another within your unit tests.

 ## Example